HARIGANESH8/M1_Game_snake_game_pro/Mini_project/1_Requirements/readme.md

 ## 4.SWOT ANALYSIS

+## Strength

-Strength is it can be accessible to mobile and pc with basic minimum requirments, with or without  internet connection it can be played.
-Weakness is it cannot be palyed on high resolution graphics.
+1.it can be accessible to mobile and pc with basic minimum requirments.
+2.with or without  internet connection it can be played.

+## Weakness

+it cannot be palyed on high resolution graphics.

 ## 5.HIGH LEVEL REQUIREMENTS

-It can be accessed up to updated RAM.
+1.Create a board.

+2.Create a snake.

+3.Moving the snake.

+4.Create a target(Food).

+5.Create a records of players.

 ## 6.LOW LEVEL REQUIREMENTS

-It can access in basic mobile model.
+1.Create borders.

+2.Create coordinates for snake body.

+3.Create multiple coordinates.

+4.Right, left, up&down moves.

+5.Generate scores of players.

 ## FUNCTIONAL REQUIREMENTS